 - When you stop the transport in Live, the currently-playing clips are left in a queued state, which means they will play again when the transport is started.
 Mixbus does not provide that feature.
 Instead we encourage you to use Cue Markers to trigger your clips on the timeline ruler.
 This helps maintain the 'phase' relationship between multiple playing clips when you start and stop the transport. - Live has a 'Looping' checkbox for audio and midi clips which allow them to loop forever even without a follow-action or follow-count enabled.
 Mixbus does not provide that feature.
 Instead you should use Follow-Count (for a specific number of loops) or Repeat Follow-Option (for unlimited looping). - Mixbus has Cue Markers: Cue Markers allow you to define points on your linear timeline where a Cue (row) will be launched by the trigger grid.
-This allows you to develop your arrangement on a linear timeline while still allowing full flexibility of swapping clips and follow-actions before you commit to a final arrangement. - Clip Groups: Live has Follow-Actions labeled 'Next', 'Previous' and 'First' which operate on a group of clips (groups are defined by clips that are vertically adjacent, separated by an empty slot).
+This allows you to develop your arrangement on a linear timeline while still allowing full flexibility of swapping clips and follow-actions before you commit to a final arrangement.

+- Clip Groups: Live has Follow-Actions labeled 'Next', 'Previous' and 'First' which operate on a group of clips (groups are defined by clips that are vertically adjacent, separated by an empty slot).
 In our testing, many users (even experienced ones) did not understand that these terms apply to grouped clips.
 We also found it hard to use groups for arrangements, since it requires you to add empty rows to organize your groups, and that can impact adjacent tracks.
-Instead, we provide Forward, Reverse and Jump actions which can provide all the same operations of groups but do not require using blank slots to build a group.

-Mixbus does not currently allow more than 8 cues (rows), nor allow the user to re-order or create new rows.
-These features are currently in development and will likely be provided in the near future.

-- Mixbus does not currently provide an audio 'trimmer' tool or a midi piano roll editor for the contents of a Clip.
+Instead, we provide Forward, Reverse and Jump actions which can provide all the same operations of groups but do not require using blank slots to build a group. - Mixbus does not currently allow more than 8 cues (rows), nor allow the user to re-order or create new rows.
+These features are currently in development and will likely be provided in a future update. - Mixbus does not currently provide the option to print your clips and cues to a linear track (other than a manual 'bounce' recording from the source to a new track).
+That feature is currently in development and will be provided in a future update.
+You can use Cue Markers to arrange Clip playback on your linear timeline. - Mixbus does not currently provide an audio 'trimmer' tool or a midi piano roll editor for the contents of a Clip.
 These features are currently in development and will be provided in a future update. - Mixbus does not currently provide warp-markers or Groove templates.
 These features are also under development.
-You can edit a Region on the timeline using all the features of the Editor, and then import that region into a Clip. - Mixbus does not currently provide the option to launch clips from a pad-controller using MIDI.
+You can edit a Region on the timeline using all the features of the Editor, and then import that region into a Clip. - Mixbus does not currently provide the option to launch clips from a padcontroller using MIDI.
 Launch-modes Gate, Toggle, and Repeat are not currently provided.
 Those feature are currently in development and will be provided in a future update.
 The initial release of the Cue Window is intended to introduce nonlinear looping clips to our linear timeline, rather than DJ-style live performance.